1992–93 Montreal Canadiens season: Playoffs

-The Canadiens next opponent would be the surprising New York Islanders, who had just defeated the heavily-favoured Pittsburgh Penguins to earn a spot in the Conference finals.
+The Canadiens next opponent would be the surprising New York Islanders, who had just defeated the heavily favoured Pittsburgh Penguins to earn a spot in the Conference finals.
 The Islanders had 87 points in the regular season, 15 less than Montreal.
 The Canadiens stayed red hot, with a 4–1 victory in the first game, before winning 4–3 in double overtime to take a 2–0 series lead, and extend their winning streak to 10 games.
 Game three on Long Island again headed into overtime, with Montreal winning again, by a score of 2–1, to win their eleventh straight playoff game, tying the NHL record which was set by the Pittsburgh Penguins and Chicago Blackhawks in the 1992 playoffs.
-The Islanders held off the Canadiens in the fourth game to avoid the sweep and end the Canadiens' winning streak; however, Montreal closed out the series in the fifth game, and move to the Stanley Cup Final for the first time in four years.
+The Islanders held off the Canadiens in the fourth game to avoid the sweep and end the Canadiens' winning streak; however, Montreal closed out the series in the fifth game, and move to the Stanley Cup Finals for the first time in four years.

 Montreal's final opponent of the playoffs was the Los Angeles Kings.
 The Kings, led by Wayne Gretzky, had defeated the Calgary Flames, Vancouver Canucks, and Toronto Maple Leafs to earn their first ever trip to the Stanley Cup Finals.
 Los Angeles finished the season with 88 points, 14 less than Montreal.

 The first game, held at the Forum, belonged to the Kings, as they stunned the Montreal crowd with a 4–1 victory.
 Montreal rebounded in game two, as a late penalty call on Marty McSorley for using an illegal stick gave the Canadiens a late powerplay, on which they scored to tie the game up at 2–2.
 The game headed into overtime, and Montreal again prevailed, winning the game 3–2 to tie up the series.
 The series moved to Los Angeles for the third game, and Montreal continued their overtime magic, with a 4–3 OT victory to take a 2–1 series lead.
 The fourth game again headed into overtime, and again, the Canadiens won, their NHL record tenth consecutive overtime victory, to take a 3–1 series lead with the series headed back to Montreal for the fifth game.
 The Canadiens had few problems with a tired Kings team in the fifth game, winning 4–1, and earning their 24th Stanley Cup in team history.
 Patrick Roy was named the winner of the Conn Smythe Trophy.
 It remains the last time that Montreal won the Stanley Cup championship, as well as the last time a Canadian team won the Cup.
 Roy won two more Stanley Cups with the Colorado Avalanche in 1996 and 2001.